Nederlandse versie

 Strangely enough, these nests are considered edible.
 Moreover, in China and Southeast Asia, they are even regarded as a delicacy.
 This type of swiftlet even owes its name to it – the edible-nest swiftlet.

-A bowl of soup cooked from these nests will quickly cost 25 euros
+A bowl of soup cooked from these nests will easily cost 25 euros

 Twice a year, the nests are harvested by the local population.
 Balancing dangerously on bamboo poles, high against the rock walls, they pry off the white nests.
 The first harvest occurs between February and April, before the actual breeding season.
 This harsh practice yields two harvests.
 The unfortunate swiftlets have no choice but to start building a nest again.
 After the breeding season, once the young have fledged, the nests are harvested a second time.